 On Monday, at a breakfast briefing with journalists before he took to the stage at Advertising Week Europe — Brittin said the annual ad industry event gave Google a “good opportunity to say first and foremost, sorry, this should not happen, and we need to do better.”

 Brittin added: “There are brands who have reached out to us and are talking to our teams about whether they are affected or concerned by this.
 I have spoken personally to a number of advertisers over the last few days as well.
 Those that I have spoken to, by the way, we have been talking about a handful of impressions and pennies not pounds of spend — that’s in the case of the ones I’ve spoken to at least.
 However small or big the issue, it’s an important issue that we address.”

-The problem is that brands think they’re placing ads in media, while the systems they hire chase eyeballs.
-Put another way, brands think they’re buying online advertising while they’re really buying adtech.
-Since adtech systems are automated and biased toward finding the cheapest ways to hit eyeballs with ads, some ads show up on unsavory sites, because they’ve followed targeted eyeballs there.
-Google also isn’t alone at this.
-They’re just the biggest player in the adtech business.
+Adtech is magic in this literal sense: it’s all about misdirection.
+You think you’re getting one thing while you’re really getting another.
+It’s why brands think they’re placing ads in media, while the systems they hire chase eyeballs.
+Since adtech systems are automated and biased toward finding the cheapest ways to hit sought-after eyeballs with ads, some ads show up on unsavory sites.
+And, let’s face it, even good eyeballs go to bad places.

 …advertising today is also digital.
 That fact makes advertising much more data-driven, tracking-based and personal.
 Nearly all the buzz and science in advertising today flies around the data-driven, tracking-based stuff generally called adtech.
 This form of digital advertising has turned into a massive industry, driven by an assumption that the best advertising is also the most targeted, the most real-time, the most data-driven, the most personal — and that old-fashioned brand advertising is hopelessly retro.